michaelivanov1/stock-market-data/data-sets/README.md

-These date files are to fetch tickers and any other data I may want
+These data files are to fetch tickers, so I can then fetch API data based on the selected ticker.